What Airport Will You Fly Into?

 La Fortuna

-La Fortuna is one of Costa Rica’s most popular adventure destinations, best known for its lush rainforest setting and the iconic Arenal Volcano.
-This area attracts travelers who enjoy nature, outdoor adventure, and unique wildlife experiences, making it a great fit for families, couples, and active travelers who want to combine luxury lodges with exploration.
+La Fortuna is one of Costa Rica’s most popular adventure destinations, best known for its lush rainforest settings and the iconic Arenal Volcano.
+This area attracts travelers who enjoy nature, outdoor adventure and unique wildlife experiences, making it a great fit for families, couples and active travelers who want to combine luxury lodges with exploration.

-Hot Springs Zone – Found along the road between town and the volcano, this area is known for natural thermal resorts and spa-style relaxation.
-Popular hot spring experiences include places like Tabacón Hot Springs.
+Hot Springs Zone: Found along the road between town and the volcano, this area is known for natural thermal resorts and spa-style relaxation.
+Popular hotel spring experiences include places like Tabacon Hot Spring.

-Lake Arenal Area – A quieter scenic region with wide lake views and nature-focused lodges.
-Travelers come here for kayaking, fishing, and peaceful surroundings while still being within driving distance of La Fortuna’s main attractions.
+Lake Arenal Area: A quieter scenic region with wide lake views and nature focused lodges, travelers come here for kayaking, fishing, and peaceful surroundings while still begin within driving distance of La Fortuna’s main attractions.

 La Fortuna is located about 3 to 3.5 hours by car from Juan Santamaría International Airport in San José and approximately 3 hours from Daniel Oduber Quirós International Airport in Liberia, making it an easy and rewarding addition to many Costa Rica itineraries.